Yordano Ventura: 2015 season

 In April 2015, Ventura was involved in bench-clearing incidents in three consecutive starts.
 During an April 12 game against the Los Angeles Angels, Ventura stared down Mike Trout after a single up the middle.
 After Trout scored later in the inning, Ventura again confronted him and the benches cleared.
 During a game against the Oakland Athletics on April 18, 2015, Ventura was ejected for the first time in his MLB career after intentionally hitting Brett Lawrie with a pitch.
 On April 22, Ventura was fined an undisclosed amount and was not suspended for any games.
 The next day, Ventura exchanged words with White Sox outfielder Adam Eaton that Ventura was thought to have instigated as he fielded Eaton's ground ball, which initiated a bench-clearing brawl between the two teams.
 Five total players, including Ventura, were ejected.
 On April 25, 2015, Ventura was suspended for seven games.
 He had the option to appeal but dropped it on April 30, so the suspension would take effect.

 Ventura pitched to a 5.19 ERA before the Royals optioned him to Omaha on July 21.
 Jason Vargas, his replacement in the starting rotation, injured his elbow that night, and Ventura was recalled the next day.
 During the 2015 regular season, Ventura pitched to a 13–8 record with a 4.08 ERA and 156 strikeouts.
-He led all major league pitchers with an average fastball velocity of 96.4 miles per hour.
+He led all major league pitchers with an average fastball velocity of 96.4 mph.

 On October 8, Ventura pitched Game 1 of the 2015 ALDS against the Houston Astros, exiting after two innings and giving up three earned runs in what became a 5–2 loss.
 In Game 4 on October 12 he pitched 5 innings in a 9–6 win over the Astros.
 Ventura gave up the lead in the fifth inning, but the Royals rallied to score seven runs off the Houston bullpen.
 Ventura started Game 2 of the ALCS on October 17 against the Toronto Blue Jays, allowing 3 runs in a 6–3 Kansas City victory.
 He also pitched in the Royals pennant clinching Game 6 of that series on October 23, allowing only one run.
 Kansas City won 4–3 and advanced to the World Series.
 In Game 3 of the World Series against the New York Mets, Ventura gave up five runs and was the losing pitcher.
 In five postseason games he pitched to a 6.43 ERA and did not earn a win.
 Ventura and the Royals would go on to win the World Series in 5 games.